athanclark/usmc-presentations-cmcc-20260702/presentation.md

 ![bg left:30% 80%](./qr.png)

-> Good programmers are good at writing programs.
-Great programmers are good at designing programs.
-The best programmers are mathematicians.
+> Shells are a means to interact with and control a computer in a way that can be automated.

-Slides are available at [github.com/athanclark/usmc-presentation-programming-20251218](https://github.com/athanclark/usmc-presentation-programming-20251218)
+Slides are available at [github.com/athanclark/usmc-presentation-shells-20251230](https://github.com/athanclark/usmc-presentation-shells-20251230)

 ---